Open MRI vs Closed MRI: What’s the Difference and Why It Matters

 Image Quality

-Open MRI has lower magnetic field strength.
+Open MRI has a lower magnetic field strength.
 So, the images of open MRI machines lack the ultra-high precision that you need for more complex diagnoses.
-Open MRI works effectively for less complex cases, like scanning for larger injuries or monitoring chronic conditions.
+Open MRI is effective for less complex cases, such as scanning for larger injuries or monitoring chronic conditions.

 However, even with slightly lower-resolution images, Medicai’s updated platform ensures healthcare providers can make accurate and timely decisions.

 On the other hand, closed MRI offers superior image clarity than open MRI images, thanks to its powerful magnets.
-It creates sharp, precise images required for high-resolution imaging conditions like a small tumor, brain lesions, cartilage damage, joint evaluations, etc.
+It produces sharp, precise images required for high-resolution imaging, such as small tumors, brain lesions, cartilage damage, and joint evaluations.

 Open MRI vs Closed MRI Image Quality